simonhicks/todo.vim/README.md

 items. `[[` and `]]` are mapped to jump to the previous or next high priority item.

-If you'd rather set up your own mappings, set `g:todo_vim_no_mappings` to something non-zero and no todo.vim won't set up any mappings and you can use the following functions:
+If you'd rather set up your own mappings, set `g:todo_vim_no_mappings` to something non-zero and todo.vim won't set up any mappings and you can use the following functions:

 - `todo#check(lnum)`: Mark the item on line `a:lnum` as complete.
 - `todo#uncheck(lnum)`: Mark the item on line `a:lnum` as incomplete.